sophiasagan/game-of-life/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/c5068bfe-4057-473e-8caa-e687090af14c/deploy-status)](https://app.netlify.com/sites/elegant-mccarthy-4b9082/deploys)

 # Conway's Game of Life
-> Conway’s Game of Life is a venerable old algorithm that simulates “life” on a 2D grid.
+> Conway’s Game of Life is an algorithm that simulates “life” on a 2D grid.
 It’s a class of algorithm known as a cellular automaton.

 ## Table of contents
 * [General info](#general-info)